BP boosts buybacks as profit soars to highest in over decade

 By Ron Bousso and Shadia Nasralla

+Soaring oil and gas prices in the wake of the Russian invasion of Ukraine on Feb.
+24 easily offset losses BP incurred from abruptly abandoning its shareholdings in Russia, including its 19.75% stake in oil giant Rosneft ROSN.MM.

-The writedown of its 19.75% stake in Russian oil giant Rosneft and two other joint ventures pushed BP into a headline loss of $20.4 billion in the quarter.
+The non-cash writedown of its stakes in Rosneft and two other joint ventures pushed BP into a headline loss of $20.4 billion in the quarter.
+The charge was slightly lower than BP's initial estimates of $25 billion.

-The profit was driven by "exceptional" performance of BP's oil and gas trading division as well as higher oil and gas prices and strong refining margins.
+The profit was driven by "exceptional" performance of BP's oil and gas trading division, as well as higher oil and gas prices and strong refining margins.
+The company did not make any money from Rosneft in the quarter.

 It compares with $4.1 billion in profit in the fourth quarter of 2021 and $2.63 billion a year earlier.
 Its 2021 profit was the highest in eight years.